CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 ```

-To remove the value labels from a variable, use the `label values` command with no label name following the variable name:
+To remove the value labels from a variable, use the `label values <variable>` command with no label name following the variable name:

 ~~~~
 <<dd_do>>